Raghunathpura: Language

 Bagri is the major language.
 Punjabi is also used as a second language in the area and as the predominant language in northern areas along the border of Punjab.
 Hindi is the state language and English is also used among officials and youth.

 Culture

 Raghunathpura village contains a wide cultural diversity.
 Most of the people from the village are farmers.
-The village has a traditional Punjabi culture with Bagri influence.
+The village has a traditional Rajasthani culture with some punjabi influence.

-Raghunathpura's music is different than that of the rest of the state (Rajasthan).
-People sing Punjabi songs, Hindi songs, Rajasthani songs, etc. Punjabi music adds more symphony to the art and culture of this village.

 Profession

 The major work of the village is farming; major crops include rice, bajra, cotton, wheat, and vegetables.
-Punjab National Bank fulfills all the banking needs of the village.The most famous youth of the village Vikas Sharma s/o Anantram Sharma is an excellent volleyball player and poet and a singer of this village.
+Punjab National Bank fulfills all the banking needs of the village.

 Grid sub-station

-Raghunathpura is now the first village in Sriganganagar district to complete first gss and open.
 The Raghunathpura gss started on 19 July 2018.
 Gss will supply electricity all the gram panchayat villages like 10RD, 1Rm, 40rd, 2gsm, 24sd, 22GB, sukhchainpura etc.

 Climate

 The climate of Raghunathpura varies to extreme limits.
-The summer temperature reaches 50° Celsius and the winter temperature dips to around 0° Celsius.
-The average annual rainfall is only 176 mm (6.92 in).
+The summer temperature reaches 50 °C and the winter temperature dips to around 0 °C. The average annual rainfall is only 176 mm (6.92 in).
 The average maximum temperature in summer is around 43.8 °C and the average minimum temperature in winter is around 13.4 °C.